mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    Area Selection

-As depicted in :numref:`Fig. {number}: {name} <areaSelection>`, there are different options to define the area for which the mosaic product will be generated:

-Note that your product might be split into several tiles if it spans a large area (see also the warning displayed on :numref:`orderPanelOrder`).
+As depicted in :numref:`Fig. {number}: {name} <areaSelection>`, several options exist to define the area for which the mosaic product will be generated (Note: Your product might be split into several tiles if it spans a large area - see also the warning displayed on :numref:`orderPanelOrder`):

-* Drawing a rectangular or a polygon of arbitrary geometry on the map after selecting the corresponding icon in the menu on the upper right of the map (see :numref:`drawingTools`).
+* Drawing a rectangular or a polygon of arbitrary geometry on the map after selecting the corresponding icon in the menu on the upper right of the map (see :numref:`drawingTools`)
-* Uploading a kml or kmz shape file.
-The upload button is located on the second tab in the area selection menu of the configuration menu.
+* Uploading a kml or kmz shape file; the upload button is located on the second tab in the area selection menu of the configuration menu
-* Selection of a pre-defined area, i.e. a country or a continent, in the dropdown menus of the configuration menu.
+* Selection of a pre-defined area, i.e. a country or a continent, in the dropdown menus of the configuration menu
-* Entering the area boundaries in WKT format (see :numref:`Fig. {number}: {name} <WKT>`.
-  Note that in WKT the first and last co-ordinates must be identical to close the polygon.
+* Entering the area boundaries in WKT format (see :numref:`Fig. {number}: {name} <WKT>`; note that in WKT the first and last co-ordinates must be identical to close the polygon

 .. _drawingTools: